aws-samples/serverless-patterns/cdk-s3-sqs-lambda-dynamodb/README.md

     ```
  2. View S3 bucket to see files created in the previously empty bucket: You should see a file has been saved to the S3 bucket:
     ```
-    Verify the lambda function cloudwatch logs for successfull processing of csv file

-    Verify the dynamodb table that the record was inserted
+    Verify the Lambda function CloudWatch logs for successfull processing of csv file Verify the DynamoDB table that the expected record was inserted
     ```

 ## Cleanup